khudiiash/mern-chat/README.md

 $ cd ..
 $ npm start
 ```
-For production environments, initailize the git, craete heroku app (you must have an account for this), and push it in production.
+For production environments, initialize the git, create an heroku app (you must have an account for this), and push it in production.
 In the root folder:
 ```
 $ git init